pi-star-2025/pi_star/EYE_CANDY.md

 Your heartbeat is nested, and the outer layers actually are more dynamic...

-You then have a very center heartbeat that doesn’t change your whole life, unless you change your life story.
+You have a *very very center heartbeat* (based on Anti-DMT) that doesn’t change your whole life, unless you change your life story.

 ##